tinysearch/tinysearch/README.md

 python3 -m http.server
 ```

-then browse to http://0.0.0.0:8000/demo.html to see the result.
+then browse to http://0.0.0.0:8000/demo.html to run the demo.

 ## Advanced Usage

-For advanced usage options, try
+For advanced usage options, run

 ```
 tinysearch --help